SammyAbukmeil/next-demo/README.md

 ![Route Segments](https://nextjs.org/_next/image?url=%2Fdocs%2Flight%2Froute-segments-to-path-segments.png&w=1920&q=75&dpl=dpl_D8FSJkm5fGY8PYCjNmfLdsHxEyk8)

-Notice the term "segment above"
+Notice the term "segment" above

 There are a few "special files" that Next JS provides to build different parts of the UI (using `.js`, `.jsx` or `.tsx`)
   - `layout.js` creates shared UI for a segment + child segments